Bracing and Splinting for Chronic Pain

 Your doctor can refer you to a licensed orthotist who will customize a brace or splint for you by determining the right fit, type, and material.
 Most braces and splints are made of neoprene, metal, and other materials.
 You may find that one material is more comfortable than the others.

 Fortunately, there are very few side effects for bracing and splinting for chronic pain.
 However, for certain conditions, such as osteoarthritis and rheumatoid arthritis, excessive use of braces or splints can actually lead to stiff joints or weak muscles: Your body may get used to the support of the brace or splint.
+Superficial skin irritation is another common side effect of frequent brace wearing.

 For the brace or splint to be effective, you'll need to follow your doctor's instructions carefully.
 Also, keep in mind that bracing and splinting are only one part of your treatment plan.
 To manage your pain, you may also need to take medications and attend regular physical therapy sessions, for example.